 To get a better idea of what a crystal test kit could look like, visit our Mohs scale of hardness page.

 Assorted raw crystals

 Now before you go around scratching or burning your entire crystal collection, grab a crystal book that lists crystals in order of colour (The Encyclopedia of Crystals by Judy Hall and The Crystal Healer Volumes 1 and 2 by Philip Permutt are great books for this).
-Let's say you have a pink crystal and you can't remember if it is a Pink Mangano Calcite, Rose Quartz, Rhodonite or Pink Opal ...
+Let's say you have a pink coloured crystal and you can't remember if it is a Rose Quartz, Pink Opal, Rhodonite, Rhodochrosite or Pink Mangano Calcite ...
 Compare your crystal against all the pink crystals in the book (or search for pink crystals on google and compare your crystal to the images online).
 This is often a quick way to identify what crystal you have.
 Other non-harmful tests include a magnifying glass to get a closer look at patterns, or a magnet to test for magnetic crystals.

 Identify and test crystals using the Mohs scale of hardness

 You might be wondering what a fingernail or a piece of glass has to do with testing crystals ...
 These are all tools that you can use to test the hardness of a crystal using the Mohs scale of hardness.

 Mohs’ hardness is a term meaning ‘scratch hardness’ which was introduced by German mineralogist Friedrich Mohs in 1812.
 Mohs created a system whereby minerals were tested to their hardness with a pointed object, with 1 being the softest (eg Talc which will be scratched by a fingernail) and 10 being the hardest (eg Diamond which is the hardest mineral on the scale and won't be scratched by softer crystals).